christian98b/udp_checksum_binary_calculator/README.md

 # udp_checksum_binary_calculator

-Only works for 16 bit integer words
+Only works for 16 bit integer